-Welcome to NEXUS PRIME — and why we're building it
+Welcome to NEXUS PRIME, and why we're building it

 What NEXUS PRIME actually is

-Each specialist has:
+Each specialist carries three things:

 The shape of the product